Garret T. Barnes, Esq.

 In 2014, Jeff was elected by his peers to the American College of Trust and Estate Counsel.
 The American College of Trust and Estate Counsel is a professional association consisting of approximately 2,700 lawyers from throughout the United States.
 Fellows of the College are nominated by other Fellows in their geographic area and are elected by the membership at large.
 A lawyer cannot apply for membership in the College.
 Fellows are selected on the basis of professional reputation and ability in the fields of trusts and estates and on the basis of having made substantial contributions to these fields through lecturing, writing, teaching, and bar activities.
 The purposes of The American College of Trust and Estate Counsel are to maintain an association, international in scope, of lawyers skilled and experienced in the preparation of wills and trusts; estate planning; probate procedure and administration of trusts and estates of decedents, minors and incapacitated persons; to improve and reform probate, trust and tax laws, procedures, and professional responsibility, to bring together qualified lawyers whose character and ability will contribute to the achievement of the purposes of the College; and to cooperate with bar associations and other organizations with similar purposes.

-Jeff is Board-Certified by The Florida Bar as a specialist in Wills, Trusts and Estates and has achieved a “Superior” rating from the AVVO attorney rating service and a “AV-Preeminent” peer review rating through Martindale-Hubbell.
-He practices in the areas of estate planning, wills, trusts, probate, trust administration, powers of attorney, guardianship, elder law, including Medicaid qualification planning for long-term nursing care, and real estate.
+Jeff is Board-Certified by The Florida Bar as a specialist in Wills, Trusts and Estates and has achieved a “Superior” rating from the AVVO attorney rating service and an “AV-Preeminent” peer review rating through Martindale-Hubbell.
+He has been recognized as a “Super Lawyer” by Thomson Reuters through its peer review process.
+He practices in the areas of estate planning, wills, trusts, probate, trust administration, and real estate.

 Andre R. Perron, Esq.